massgov/openmass/docs/ai-editorial-vector-prototype.md

 ddev restart
 ```

+If a full refresh fails with a MySQL `Incorrect string value` error while inserting `mass_ai_editorial_chunk.text`, the rendered page likely contains malformed UTF-8 bytes.
+Valid non-English characters should be preserved.
+The text extractor and repository defensively remove malformed byte sequences before storing flattened text, chunks, or embeddings.

 If the pgvector database was created before the init SQL existed, the init file will not run automatically against the existing Docker volume.
 In a disposable local environment, recreate the DDEV service volume, then restart DDEV.

 If embeddings fail, verify Ollama is running on the host: